ecornell/game-save-manager/README_TEXTUAL.md

 ## Overview

 This is a terminal-based user interface (TUI) version of the Save Game Backup Manager built with [Textual](https://textual.textualize.io/).
-It provides the same functionality as the tkinter GUI but runs in a terminal environment, making it suitable for:

-- Remote servers via SSH
-- Headless systems
-- Users who prefer terminal-based applications
-- Systems where GUI frameworks are not available

 ## Features